Ayni

 Ayni (Quechua and Aymara; also spelled Ayniy or Aini) can refer to either the concept of reciprocity or mutualism among people of the Andean mountain communities or the practice of this concept.
-As a noun, the law of ayni states that everything in the world is connected, and is the only commandment that rules daily life in many communities like the Q'ero.
+The practice of ayni is largely based on a system of giving and receiving gifts to maintain the balance of relationships.

+While ayni is most frequently discussed in terms of the relationship humans have with each other and the relationships humans have with divinities such as apu or Pachamama, it also governs the relationships humans have with their ancestors, the natural world, and relationships between non-humans.
+The concept of ayni indicates that everything in the world is connected through a vital flow.

 As a verb, this often refers to the cooperation between the members of a community when one member gives to another, he or she is entitled to receive something back.
-Well-known practitioners of Ayni include the Quechuas and Aymara, as well as numerous other tribes that live in the Peru, Ecuador, and Bolivia.
+Well-known practitioners of ayni include the Quechuas and Aymara, as well as numerous other tribes that live in the Peru, Ecuador, and Bolivia.

 Ayni as a noun

 In communities like the Q'ero, five principles define the Andean way of life: munay (to love), yachay (to learn, know, and remember), llan'kay (to work), kawsay (life), and ayni (reciprocity).
 Among them, ayni is regarded as the most important principle, as it provides the backbone of life.
 This is because ayni is not limited to being compensated for earlier help; a more broad definition of ayni would be the exchange of energy between humans, nature, and the universe.

-An example of this would be ayni between a human and a tree: A tree is watered by a human, and the tree uses this water to convert carbon dioxide into oxygen and glucose.
-The oxygen is used by humans to perform respiration and survive, and some glucose may eventually find its way into products that humans use such as fruits.
-In return, humans convert oxygen back to carbon dioxide for use by the tree, as well as plant seeds the tree produced to create more trees.
-The simple act of watering a tree can also reap in rewards including but not limited to: creating shade, wind barriers, soil anchors, and more.
-The relationships that can be defined as ayni thus extend to everything beneficial involving two parties.